-6 Tips to Get Rid of Pesty Mosquitos, Ants, and Wasps
+6 Tips to Get Rid of Pesky Mosquitoes, Ants, and Wasps

 This tip works like a charm and is a great way to recycle plastic bags.

-1. Fill a small to medium brown paper bag with 3 or 4 plastic bags (crumple the plastic bags).
+- Fill a small to medium brown paper bag with three or four plastic bags (crumpled up).

-2. Tie the top of the paper bag with string or twine, leaving enough string for hanging.
-Hang the filled bag just below the eaves, or wherever wasps, hornets or yellow jackets hang out.
+- Tie the top of the paper bag with string or twine, leaving enough string for hanging.
+Hang the filled bag just below the eaves, or wherever wasps, hornets, or yellow jackets hang out.
 The wasps think it's a nest and will not fly near it.

 This works on a very simple principle: wasps avoid the nests of other wasps.
 By giving the appearance of a real wasp nest, any nearby wasps will keep their distance, commonly about 20' or further.